-Through the conversion to RAD, HACA currently has 781 units of traditional public housing and 1,058 units of Project Based Rental Assistance units.
 For the past 16 years, HACA has achieved a High Performer designation in the operations of our public housing program.
-Due to ongoing federal budget cuts and the implications of those cuts for public housing portfolio to be entered onto the Rental Assistance Demonstration program waiting list.
+Due to ongoing federal budget cuts and the implications of those cuts for public housing authorities across the country, HACA submitted applications/ reservations in December of 2013 for the entire public housing portfolio to be entered onto the Rental Assistance Demonstration program waiting list.
 The RAD program provides the authority to convert various housing programs to long-term project-based Section 8 rental assistance and serve as a tool in addressing the large capital needs of public housing by providing HACA with access to private sources of capital to repair and preserve its affordable housing assets.
-More specifically, this program may allow HACA the ability to address needed capital improvements and offer additional amenities, including safety improvements, air conditioning, electrical and plumbing system upgrades, interior and exterior renovations, site enhancements, and grounds and landscaping for greater accessibility for families, persons with disabilities and others with special needs.
+More specifically, this program allowed HACA the ability to address needed capital improvements and offer additional amenities, including safety improvements, air conditioning, electrical and plumbing system upgrades, interior and exterior renovations, site enhancements, and grounds and landscaping for greater accessibility for families, persons with disabilities and others with special needs.